jessamyn27/mortgage-calculator/README.md

 # API to Experian / Credit Karma for Credit Score
 # drop down and or link to Taxes and Fees based on State / County / City
 # Pie chart wheel with colors corresponding to P&I / HOA Ins / Taxes

 ## Next Steps for Code
 # More responsive and browser compatibility
-# Add more accessibilty
+# Add more accessibilty (label ever form control / alt test / page lang idenity / all interactive elements keyboard accessible like sliders)
-# test and clean up run time efficiency based on Google Analytics
+# test and clean up run time efficiency based on Google Analytics (organize acct structure / includes and excludes checklist ect..)
 # Code Clean up CSS: set up global variables in SCSS for reusables (fonts, colors, headings and other elements ect...)
-# Code Clean up JS: clean up functions / variables further
+# Code Clean up JS: clean up functions / variables further for less code + more ES6

 ### Acceptance Criteria (MVP)
 - 1. The calculator should match the design